MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues.md

 - [A button on the command bar is not working correctly](ribbon-issues-button-not-working-correctly.md)

 > [!IMPORTANT]
-> Missing or incorrect ribbon metadata is often the cause for the these issues.
-Typically, this can be resolved by regenerating all ribbon metadata.
-Command Checker has a feature that enables you [trigger the regeneration of all ribbon metadata](regenerate-ribbon-metadata.md).
+> These issues are often caused by missing or incorrect ribbon metadata.
+Typically, this situation can be resolved by regenerating all ribbon metadata.
+Command Checker has a feature that enables you to [trigger the regeneration of all ribbon metadata](regenerate-ribbon-metadata.md).
+Only system administrators and system customizers have the permissions to regenerate metadata.